andresgonzalezfornell/TFM/README.md

 		In files folder, execute the following commands on the terminal:
 			./configure
 			make
+        In case of errors with links to SAC library try to compile including SAC library from source code by executing the following command instead: make force
 		It creates a binary application in bin/commandline/saceffects that you can run.

 	- interface